userfront/guide/all/guide/passthrough.md

 ::::: row
 :::: left

-Your server responds as it normally would, with an optional `passbackCode`.
+Your old login system responds as it normally would, with an optional `passbackCode`.

-Typically, your server would respond with either a `200` response for success or a `4XX` response for failure.
+Typically, your old system would respond with either a `200` response for success or a `4XX` response for failure.

-In this example, your server responds with `200` for success.
+In this example, your old system responds with `200` for success.

 From this point forward, Userfront stores a hash of the user's password and can handle future login requests without the passthrough.